typelevel/typelevel.github.com/_posts/2021-05-05-discord-migration.md

 We hope the advantages outweight the disadvantages, and we also hope that other tools like Github Discussions and FAQ's/project docs can be a home for permanent documentation.

-We encourage typelevel projects  to create channels there and to give it a try for a ferw months and see how it goes.
+We encourage typelevel projects to create channels there and to give it a try for a few months and see how it goes.

 ### [We hope you'll join us over on the new Discord - https://discord.gg/XF3CXcMzqD](https://discord.gg/XF3CXcMzqD)